bacula-web/bacula-web/docs/source/04_contribute/translations.rst

 Translations
 ============

-Bacula-Web web user interface is by default in english, but it is also available in other languages (complete list below)
+Bacula-Web web user interface is by default in english (en_US), but it is also available in other languages (see curated list below)

 * Belarusian
 * Catalan
 * Chinese
 * Dutch
-* English
+* English (United Kingdom)
 * French
 * German
 * Italian